-- Let us consider an n-dimensional space, and a simplicial complex $\mathcal{M}$ of n-simplices which share a common edge.
-If $\mathcal{M}$ has n + 2 vertices and forms a convex space then there exist exactly two triangulations of $\mathcal{M}$ .
-One that includes the common edge and one that instead includes a hyperface formed by the vertices not related to the removed edge. - All other possibilities are degeneracies and can be described as bistellar flips of lower dimension.
+- Let us consider an n-dimensional space, and a simplicial complex \mathcal{M} of n-simplices which share a common edge.
+If \mathcal{M} has n + 2 vertices and forms a convex space then there exist exactly two triangulations of \mathcal{M} .
+One that includes the common edge and one that instead includes a hyperface formed by the vertices not related to the removed edge. - All other possibilities are degeneracies and can be described as bistellar flips in lower dimension.

 Unlike in the 2D case it is not proven that with these bistellar flips one can get from an arbitrary triangulation to any other possible configuration.
-It is proven up to our knowledge only in the 3D case for points in convex position [Bes01].
+To our knowledge it is proven only in the 3D case when triangulating a convex polytope [3].

 Another possibility for mesh improving is to investigate more complex topological transformations, like the edge-removal operation in the 3D case.
 It is a transformation that removes a single edge from the mesh along with all tetrahedra that contain it.
 This operation can be composed from a series of bistellar flips, but in that way the optimalization can get stuck in local optima.
-Effective implementation was discussed in the work of Shewchuk [She02].
+An effective implementation was discussed in the work of Shewchuk [19].

-To make our concept more general we define the set $\mathcal{T}{\mathcal{K}}$ of topological transformations of triangulation $\mathcal{K}$ .
+To make our concept more general we define the set $\mathcal{T}{\mathcal{K}}$ of topological transformations of triangulation \mathcal{K} .
 The members of this set can be selected arbitrarily.
 Reconstruction will be done considering the members of this set.

-Good reconstruction results can be expected from such a set of $\mathcal{T}{\mathcal{K}}$ , that generates all possible topological transformations at the given dimension.
-We are interested in those topological operations which remove a specific k-simplex $k = 1, \ldots, n-1$ and change the topology of n-simplices containing the removed k-simplex.
+Good reconstruction results can be expected from a set of $\mathcal{T}{\mathcal{K}}$, that generates all possible topological transformations at the given dimension.
+We are interested in those topological operations, which remove a specific k-simplex $k = 1, \ldots, n-1$ and change the topology of n-simplices containing the removed k-simplex.

-Fig. 5.
-Illustration of the 3-2 - flip and 2-3 - flip topological transformations (top image) and the 4-4 - flip topological transformation (bottom image).
+Fig. 6.
+Illustration of the 2-3 flip and 3-2 flip topological transformations (top image) and the 4-4 flip topological transformation (bottom image).

-Let us have a triangulation $\mathcal{K}$ for the n-dimensional domain.
+Let us have a triangulation \mathcal{K} for the n-dimensional domain.
 The k-simplex $k = 1, \ldots, (n-1)$ is locally optimal with regard to $\mathcal{T}{\mathcal{K}}$ and to a given cost function if:

-- the k-simplex cannot be removed from the triangulation by applying one of the topological transformations from $\mathcal{T}{\mathcal{K}}$ - there is a topological transformation in $\mathcal{T}{\mathcal{K}}$ that removes the k-simplex (let us denote this k-simplex as flippable), but the triangulation cost doesn't decrease after the applied changes.
+- the k-simplex cannot be removed from the triangulation by applying one of the topological transformations from $\mathcal{T}{\mathcal{K}}$ - there is a topological transformation in $\mathcal{T}{\mathcal{K}}$ that removes the k-simplex (let us denote this k-simplex as flippable), but the triangulation cost does not decrease after the applied changes.

-Triangulation $\mathcal{K}$ is locally optimal if topological transformations from $\mathcal{T}{\mathcal{K}}$ cannot improve its weighted content.
+Triangulation \mathcal{K} is locally optimal if topological transformations from $\mathcal{T}{\mathcal{K}}$ cannot improve its weighted content.

-We are introducing the generalization of Lawson's algorithm which creates locally optimal data-dependent triangulation.
-The pseudocode of the algorithm is presented on Figure 6.
+We introduce the generalization of Lawson's algorithm which creates locally optimal DDT.
+The pseudocode of the algorithm is presented in Fig. 7.
 At first an initial triangulation is generated, as it is written in line2.
-We suggest for this role the Delaunay triangulation.
+We suggest for this purpose the Delaunay triangulation.
 The initial triangulation should connect each vertex with its closest neighbors.
 Due to the duality with Voronoi diagrams, the Delaunay triangulation satisfies this criterion.
 Creation of good initial triangulations speeds up the running time, as the algorithm needs less iterations to converge to a locally optimal solution.
-For image and medical volume data reconstruction this means the following: The optimization process at low-frequency areas will leave the initial triangulation unchanged, only at high frequency areas it will generate long feature-preserving simplices.
+For image and volume data-reconstruction this means the following: The optimization process will leave the initial triangulation unchanged in low frequency areas, only in high frequency areas it will generate long feature-preserving simplices.